Transfer Learning in Deep Reinforcement Learning: A Survey: Analyzing Transfer Learning

 The above criteria mainly focus on the \textbf{\emph{learning process}} of the target agent.
 In addition, we introduce the following metrics from the perspective of \textbf{\emph{transferred knowledge}}, which, although commensurately important for evaluation, have not been explicitly discussed by prior art:

-\begin{itemize} \item \emph{Necessary Knowledge Amount (nka)}: \ie~the necessary \emph{amount} of the knowledge required for TL in order to achieve certain performance thresholds.
-Examples along this line include the number of designed source tasks, the number of expert policies, or the number of demonstrated interactions required to enable knowledge transfer. \item \emph{Necessary Knowledge Quality (nkq)}: the necessary \emph{quality} of the knowledge required to enable effective TL.
-This metric helps in answering questions such as (i) Does the TL approach rely on near-oracle knowledge from the source domain, such as expert-level demonstrations/policies, or (ii) is the TL technique feasible even given sub-optimal knowledge? \end{itemize} Metrics from the perspective of transferred knowledge are harder to standardize because TL approaches differ in various perspectives, including the forms of transferred knowledge, the RL frameworks utilized to enable such transfer, and the difference between the source and the target domains.
-It may lead to biased evaluations by comparing TL approaches from just one viewpoint.
-However, we believe that explicating these knowledge-related metrics will help in designing more generalizable and efficient TL approaches.
+\begin{itemize}[leftmargin=*] \item \emph{Necessary knowledge amount (nka)}: the necessary \emph{amount} of the knowledge required for TL in order to achieve certain performance thresholds.
+Examples along this line include the number of designed source tasks \cite{barreto2019transfer}, the number of expert policies, or the number of demonstrated interactions \cite{NEURIPS2020_92977ae4} required to enable knowledge transfer. \item \emph{Necessary knowledge quality (nkq)}: the guaranteed \emph{quality} of the knowledge required to enable effective TL.
+This metric helps in answering questions such as (i) Does the TL approach rely on near-oracle knowledge, such as expert demonstrations/policies \cite{ho2016generative}, or (ii) is the TL technique feasible even given suboptimal knowledge \cite{zhu2020learning}? \end{itemize}

+TL approaches differ in various perspectives, including the forms of transferred knowledge, the RL frameworks utilized to enable such transfer, and the gaps between the source and the target domain.
+It maybe biased to evaluate TL from just one viewpoint.
+We believe that explicating these TL related metrics helps in designing more generalizable and efficient TL approaches.

-In general, most of the abovementioned metrics can be considered as evaluating two abilities of a TL approach: the \emph{\textbf{Mastery}} and \emph{\textbf{Generalization}}. \emph{Mastery} refers to how well the learned agent can ultimately perform in the target domain, while \emph{Generalization} refers to the ability of the learning agent to quickly adapt to the target domain assisted by the transferred knowledge.
-Metrics, such as $ap, ar$ and $tr$, evaluates the ability of \emph{Mastery}, whereas metrics of $jp$, $ps$, $nka$ and $nkq$ emphasizes more on the ability of \emph{Generalization}.
-Metrics such as $tt$, for example, can measure either the \emph{Mastery} ability or the \emph{Generalization} ability, depending on the choice of different thresholds. $tt$ with a threshold approaching the optimal emphasizes more on the \emph{Mastery}, while a lower threshold may focus on the \emph{Generalization} ability.
-Equivalently, $pe$ can also focus on either side depending on the choice of the number of training epochs.
+In general, most of the abovementioned metrics can be considered as evaluating two abilities of a TL approach: the \emph{\textbf{mastery}} and \emph{\textbf{generalization}}. \emph{Mastery} refers to how well the learned agent can ultimately perform in the target domain, while \emph{generalization} refers to the ability of the learning agent to quickly adapt to the target domain.